2nd Quarter Exam P.e Doguitom Maritme 11

 C) The role of weather alone

-D) The impact of consistent preparation
+D) The importance of expensive bikes

 • 36.
 An analysis of participant data shows more women joined yoga events than obstacle races.
 Which factor best explains this trend?

-B) There were more prizes in yoga
+A) There were more prizes in yoga

 C) Yoga may be perceived as less intimidating and more accessible